Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-1. HPV vaccine – If there was a shot that could prevent cancer, wouldn’t you get it?
-Well, the HPV vaccine protects you from certain strains of the human papillomavirus (HPV) – a sexually transmitted disease that can lead to genital warts and cervical cancer along with cancer of the vulva, vagina, penis and anus.
-If you did not start the HPV vaccine series (three shots) when you were 11 or 12, you should be vaccinated before you are 27 (if you are female) and before you are 22 (if you are male).
+HPV vaccine.
+If there was a shot that could prevent cancer, there's a strong likelihood you'd get it, right?
+Well, the HPV vaccine protects you from certain strains of the human papillomavirus (HPV), a sexually transmitted disease.
+HPV can lead to a long list of health issues — genital warts, as well as cancer of the cervix, vulva, vagina, penis and anus.
+If you didn’t start the HPV vaccine series (three shots) when you were 11 or 12, you should be vaccinated before you are 27 (if you are female) and before you are 22 (if you are male).
 Guys between the ages of 22 and 26, who have not gotten the shots before, should talk to their doctor about getting vaccinated.

-2. Seasonal flu vaccine – I will admit that for years I refused to get the flu shot.
-I was young and healthy so I didn’t feel the need to subject myself to needle torture!
-But my outlook changed recently.
-I realized that while I might be able to fight off the flu within a couple days, my grandparents and other immunocompromised people that I might come into contact with may not be so fortunate.
-The flu could lead to complications such as bronchitis, sinus infections and pneumonia — which could be deadly for older adults, like my grandparents, or even infants.
-So now I get the flu shot to protect those around me.
-I don’t want to get anyone else sick.
-The CDC recommends that everyone over the age of 6 months get a flu vaccine each flu season.
+Seasonal flu vaccine.
+You might be able to fight off the flu within a few days, but your grandparents and other people with a weakened immune system you come in contact with may not be so fortunate.
+The flu can lead to complications such as bronchitis, sinus infections and pneumonia — which could be life-threatening for older adults.
+The CDC recommends that everyone over six months old get a flu vaccine each flu season.

-3. Meningococcal conjugate vaccine – I dare you to say that three times fast!
-But seriously, this vaccine protects against bacterial meningitis, an infection that causes the membranes surrounding the brain and spine to swell (it just sounds awful!).
-If you haven’t gotten vaccinated, do so--especially if you are going into your freshman year at college and plan on living in close quarters like the dorms!
+Meningococcal conjugate vaccine.
+It may be wordy, but this vaccine is effective.
+It protects against bacterial meningitis, an infection that causes the membranes surrounding the brain and spine to swell.
+If you haven’t received this vaccine, do so — especially if you’re going into your freshman year at college and plan on living in close quarters like the dorms.

-So call your doctor now and make the appointment, especially if you are going away to school soon.
-Bring this list to your appointment and talk to your doctor about what vaccines you may need.
+Are you missing one or more of the vaccines on this list?
+If so, call your doctor and make an appointment to be vaccinated — especially if you’re going away to school soon.
+Bring this list to your appointment and talk with your doctor about which vaccines you may need.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.